mimic0127/C2MIL/README.md

 [![Paper](https://img.shields.io/badge/Paper-ICCV%202025-blue)](http://arxiv.org/abs/2509.20152)  [![Code](https://img.shields.io/badge/Code-GitHub-black)](https://github.com/mimic0127/C2MIL)  [![License](https://img.shields.io/badge/License-MIT-green)](#license)

 Official PyTorch implementation of $C^2$MIL, a **dual-causal graph-based multiple instance learning (MIL) model** designed for **robust and interpretable survival analysis** on whole slide images (WSIs).
+Minor revisions have been made in the [arXiv version of the $C^2$MIL](https://arxiv.org/abs/2509.20152) to make the work more rigorous.
+The details can be verified from the arXiv version and the GitHub code.
 ---

 ## 🔍 Overview